As a reminder, you are reading this article as a part of the 4I’s series:

 8. Services Blueprint:

-As a designer, it’s very important to know how an entrepreneur thinks and works through his business journey and its different stages. you are helping him doing what he aims to do right now, and you must be surrounded with the same context and ideas.
+As a designer, it’s essential to know how an entrepreneur thinks and works through his business journey and its different stages.
+You are helping him doing what he aims to do right now, and you must be surrounded with the same context and ideas.